 My goal is to provide quality services to motivated clients.
 My fee is $160 and if I am out of network, I can provide a superbill for you.
 I also hold several sliding scale slots for clients who are motivated to be here and cannot afford the private pay rate.

 I operate from a person-centered therapeutic approach.

-I became trained in EMDR in 2021 and fell in love and awe with the healing I watched happen before my eyes.
+I became trained in EMDR in 2021 and certified in 2022.
+I fell in love and awe with the healing I watched happen before my eyes.
 I "drank the Koolaid" of EMDR so much that I now chug it and want to share its healing power with everyone.
-I am continuing training for certification.
 EMDR is used with the majority of my clients as our body has the power to heal in ways words literally cannot describe.

 I incorporate a variety of theoretical approaches and draw from Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), and most of all, being a human and incorporating day to day humanity into sessions.

 I am in the office Monday-Thursday and typically work 9am-4pm.